 Society has described social media as one of the best and worst inventions of the 21st century.
 In the beginning, the idea seemed genius.
 Let us create an online forum that allows individuals in two different places to connect, share thoughts, create memories, and so on.
 Social media is a way to kill time and have fun doing it.

 However, like every other trend in society, moderation was absent, and we felt those effects.
 Researchers found that excessive use of social media led to increased feelings of depression and anxiety.
 Society started wondering if social media was too good to be true or if we needed to set ground rules for this new muse.
 As for all things in life, we need balance.
-You may ask where to begin with finding balance in a virtual world that lies at your fingertips.
+You may ask where to begin with putting our feet back on the ground in a virtual world that lies at your fingertips.
 One answer is setting boundaries.
 Boundaries are essential to experiencing all the good social media can offer without risking your happiness.

 Why We’re Hooked on Social Media